lvgl/lvgl/docs/integration/driver/wayland.rst

   WAYLAND_DEBUG=1 ./path/to/simulator_executable > /tmp/debug 2>&1

 This will create a log file called ``debug`` in the ``/tmp`` directory, copy-paste the content of the file in the github issue.
-The log file contains LVGL logs and the wayland message.
+The log file contains LVGL logs and the wayland messages.

 Be sure to replicate the problem quickly otherwise the logs become too big